-The Bankruptcy Code provides that various steps of the proceedings need to be concluded within specified periods; however, the actual time frame for the proceedings may be longer than what could be expected based on the letter of the law.
-Based on limited market precedent on successful rehabilitation proceedings, conclusion and ratification of a rehabilitation agreement can be concluded within eight months to one year.
+The Bankruptcy Code provides that various steps of the proceedings need to be concluded within specified periods; however, the actual time limit for the proceedings may be longer than might be expected based on the letter of the law.
+Based on limited market precedent from successful rehabilitation proceedings, conclusion and ratification of a rehabilitation agreement can be concluded within eight months to one year.
 Bankruptcy has so far been primarily used for small or relatively small businesses (usually without prospects of rehabilitation) and completion of the proceedings by liquidation can take five years (if the proceedings are not prematurely terminated for lack of funds); there is insufficient precedent on restructuring plans to provide guidance as to whether the strict deadlines provided for under the Bankruptcy Code could be complied with in practice.

-Special administration is a procedure that has been introduced in replacement of the special liquidation that was made available under an amendment of the Bankruptcy Code; special administration is a procedure required to be completed within a 12-month period and, failing completion, bankruptcy proceedings must be opened.
+Special administration is a procedure that has been introduced as a replacement for the special liquidation that was made available under an amendment of the Bankruptcy Code; special administration is a procedure required to be completed within 12 months and, failing completion, bankruptcy proceedings must be opened.

-However, the rehabilitation agreement, restructuring plan and special administration may prove useful in proceedings where there is a workable plan for the business or the assets (as the case may be) and readily available funding by new investors with the agreement of the creditors, in which case these proceedings could operate almost as a 'pre-pack' process.
-The latest amendments of the Bankruptcy Code are intended to make these proceedings more expedient and efficient, including by setting stricter time frames for completion of various stages of these proceedings and by strengthening documentary and expert evidence requirements in connection with the rehabilitation prospects.
+However, the rehabilitation agreement, restructuring plan and special administration may prove useful in proceedings when there is a workable plan for the business or the assets (as the case may be) and readily available funding by new investors with the agreement of the creditors, in which case these proceedings could operate almost as a pre-pack process.
+The latest amendments of the Bankruptcy Code are intended to make these proceedings more expedient and efficient, including by setting stricter time limits for completion of various stages of these proceedings and by strengthening the requirements for documentation and expert evidence in connection with rehabilitation.

-With respect to ancillary proceedings in Greece, the provisions of EU Regulation (EC) No. 1346/2000 (the Insolvency Regulation) and EU Regulation (EU) 2015/848 (the Recast Regulation) and of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency of 1997 (the UNCITRAL Convention) are relevant.
+With respect to ancillary proceedings in Greece, the provisions of EU Regulation (EC) No. 1346/2000 (the Insolvency Regulation) and EU Regulation (EU) 2015/848 (the Recast Insolvency Regulation) and of the United Nations Commission on International Trade Law Model Law on Cross-Border Insolvency of 1997 (the UNCITRAL Model Law) are relevant.

-Under the Insolvency Regulation, all the above proceedings are available in Greece for insolvent debtors having the centre of their main interests (within the meaning of the Insolvency Regulation) in Greece.
+Under the Insolvency Regulation, all the above proceedings are available in Greece for insolvent debtors having their centre of main interests (within the meaning of the Insolvency Regulation) in Greece.
 Council Implementing Regulation No. 663/2014 was adopted in June 2014, replacing Annexes A, B and C of the Insolvency Regulation.
-This regulation amended the Greek Annex entries so that bankruptcy (including a restructuring plan under the Bankruptcy Code and the simplified bankruptcy proceedings for small debtors) and special liquidation are listed in Annex A and can, therefore, be main proceedings for the purpose of the Regulation; note, however, that special liquidation is no longer available under the Bankruptcy Code and special administration of Law 4307/2014 is not included in the proceedings falling within the scope of the Insolvency Regulation.
-Rehabilitation proceedings are listed in Annex A to the Recast Regulation and, therefore, are available as main proceedings from 26 June 2017.
-Where main proceedings have been initiated in another EU country in respect of a debtor having the centre of its main interests in that other EU country, ancillary proceedings are available in Greece under the Bankruptcy Code if that debtor has an establishment in Greece (within the meaning of 'establishment' under the Insolvency Regulation).
-Very limited court precedent is currently publicly available on ancillary proceedings in Greece in connection with an establishment in Greece of a debtor having the centre of its main interests in another EU country.
+This Regulation amended the Greek Annex entries so that bankruptcy (including a restructuring plan under the Bankruptcy Code and the simplified bankruptcy proceedings for small debtors) and special liquidation are listed in Annex A and can, therefore, be main proceedings for the purposes of the Regulation.
+Note, however, that special liquidation is no longer available under the Bankruptcy Code and special administration of Law 4307/2014 is not included in the proceedings falling within the scope of the Insolvency Regulation.

+Rehabilitation proceedings are listed in Annex A to the Recast Insolvency Regulation and, therefore, are available as main proceedings from 26 June 2017.
+Where main proceedings have been initiated in another EU country in respect of a debtor having its centre of main interests in that other EU country, ancillary proceedings are available in Greece under the Bankruptcy Code if that debtor has an establishment in Greece (within the meaning of 'establishment' under the Insolvency Regulation).
+Very limited court precedent is currently publicly available on ancillary proceedings in Greece in connection with an establishment in Greece of a debtor having its centre of main interests in another EU country.